stibbm/AWSCloudBackup/README.md

 	aws configure

 	You will then enter your Access Key and Secret Key when prompted.
-Then hit enter twice to skip the next two prompts for which you do not need to enter any information.
+Then hit enter twice.